codeliya/codeliya/README.md

 ## 🌱 Why codeliya?

 If you're feeling overwhelmed by coding jargon and complicated tutorials, you're not alone!
-We understand that beginners need clear guidance, and **<\>odeliya** offers just that:
+We understand that beginners need clear guidance, and **codeliya** offers just that:
 - **Step-by-step lessons** to introduce programming basics.
 - **Interactive examples** to practice what you learn.
 - **Engaging challenges** to reinforce key concepts.